johnwheeler-prod/brutal-astro/src/content/blog/answer-engine-obscurity.md

 ### The Metrics Mismatch

 Click-through rates have anchored SEO measurement for decades, but they're irrelevant for Answer Engine Optimization.
-AEO success happens before clicks—through answer inclusion, brand mentions, and synthesis value that builds awareness without requiring traffic.
+AEO success happens before clicks, through answer inclusion, brand mentions, and synthesis value that builds awareness without requiring traffic.
 The measurement gap is real: as of September 2025, Google Search Console still offers no way to distinguish impressions from AI Overviews, AI mode, or traditional search results.

 **The opportunity:** These gaps represent competitive advantages for content teams willing to think beyond traditional SEO metrics and embrace semantic optimization strategies.